-- All resources (physical servers, virtual servers, Windows applications) will be hosted from a single datacenter running VMware vSphere 5.5. - High availability is required for all critical components in N+1 mode, where enough spare capacity will be built into the system to allow for the failure of one component without impacting user access. - WWCO's existing Microsoft Active Directory and DNS/DHCP will be reused. - The master image will consist of call center applications.
+- All resources (physical servers, virtual servers, Windows applications) will be hosted from a single datacenter running Microsoft Hyper-V 2012R2. - High availability is required for all critical components in N+1 mode, where enough spare capacity will be built into the system to allow for the failure of one component without impacting user access. - WWCO's existing Microsoft Active Directory and DNS/DHCP will be reused. - The master image will consist of call center applications.